Project

 #ifdef _WIN32 ... #endif

-#9 Updated by John Lindgren about 10 years ago
+#9 Updated by John Lindgren over 10 years ago

 GLib handles argc/argv with g_locale_to_utf8().
 So, just as in current Audacious, Cyrillic characters are handled fine if the 8-bit code page in use is CP1251 (as would be the case with the Russian edition of Windows), but will not work on an English (or other Latin-based) edition of Windows that is using CP1252.